-Bondmania was still a fairly big thing throughout the 70s and 80s, with Roger Moore taking the character in a broader more comedic direction, and even though by the end of the decade entries like Moonraker got a bit too ridiculous, they still managed to bring in some serious box office returns.
-So it’s no surprise that the people at Disney thought to wet their beaks in the genre.
-Of course, being from The House of Mouse, they had to tone down the violence even more than the Moore films had—less blood more over-the-top action—and drop the overt sexual nature found in the previous films of the genre.
-The result was Condorman, a mostly forgettable spy romp starring that dude who would later become The Phantom of the Opera on Broadway.
+Bondmania was still a fairly big thing throughout the 70s and 80s, with Roger Moore taking the character in a broader more comedic direction, and even though by the end of the decade entries like Moonraker had gotten a bit too ridiculous – and by that I mean downright stupid at times – they still managed to bring in some serious box office returns, so it’s no surprise that the people at Disney thought to wet their beaks in the genre.
+Now being this a film from The House of Mouse they, of course, had to tone down the violence even more than the Moore films had—less blood, more over-the-top action—and also they had to drop the overtly sexual nature found in the previous films of the genre, and the result was Condorman, a mostly forgettable spy romp starring that dude who would later become The Phantom of the Opera on Broadway.

-Hapless amateurs and clueless idiots were certainly nothing new at the time of Condorman’s release; Peter Sellers practically mined the trope to death with his Inspector Clouseau character in the Pink Panther movies, and Get Smart with Don Adams parodying the spy genre for six seasons on television from 1965 to 1970, but what those two characters of the spy spoof genre had that Condorman lacked was a likable protagonist.
-Michael Crawford’s Woody comes across not so much as a lovable doofus, but more as an arrogant jerk whose stupidity is going to get somebody killed.
-The entire premise to his character is beyond moronic; we first see him in Paris leaping off the Eiffel Tower to test out his Condorman costume, but why in the hell is a comic book writer actually trying to fly, you ask?
-Turns out he will only put something in his comic book if he can verify if it’s possible, “That’s the way I create,” he tells Harry in his Paris apartment after his Condorman costume had sent him plummeting into the River Seine.
-“If Condorman can’t do something in real life then I won’t have him do it in one of my comic books.”
+Hapless amateurs and clueless idiots were certainly nothing new at the time of Condorman’s release; Peter Sellers practically mined the trope to death with his Inspector Clouseau character in the Pink Panther movies, and Get Smart with Don Adams had been parodying the spy genre for six seasons on television, but what those two characters of the spy spoof genre had going for them, which Condorman greatly lacked, was a likable protagonist.
+Michael Crawford’s Woody comes across not so much as a lovable doofus but more as an arrogant jerk whose stupidity is going to get somebody killed.
+The entire premise of his character is beyond moronic.
+We first see him in Paris leaping off the Eiffel Tower to test out his Condorman costume, but why in the hell is a comic book writer actually trying to fly, you ask?
+Turns out he will only put something in his comic book if he can verify if it’s possible, “That’s the way I create,” he tells Harry, while sitting in his Paris apartment after his Condorman costume had sent him plummeting into the River Seine, “If Condorman can’t do something in real life then I won’t have him do it in one of my comic books.”

-So right out of the gate we have an eccentric moron being humored by his CIA pal, and my suspension of disbelief is officially broken—and we haven’t even gotten to the part where Harry’s CIA boss (Dana Elcar) wants Woody to go back into the field and help with a Russian defection.
+So right out of the gate we have an eccentric moron being humoured by his CIA pal, and my suspension of disbelief is officially broken—and we haven’t even gotten to the part where Harry’s CIA boss (Dana Elcar) wants Woody to go back into the field to help with a Russian defection.
 Turns out, Natalia was so impressed with him in Istanbul that she has requested that Condorman be the one to help her.
-Not only does the CIA go along with this, but they agree to Woody’s insane request that they outfit him with all the Condorman gadgets from his comic book.
+Not only does the CIA go along with this ludicrous idea but they agree to Woody’s insane request that they outfit him with all the Condorman gadgets from his comic book.
 He’s basically given the keys to Fort Knox to fund this mission!
-But—what is even crazier—is that Harry’s boss says, “I want you there yesterday!”
-I don’t care what unlimited budget the CIA. has, you can’t just whip up a gadget-laden super-car or a functional flying Condorman suit in a couple of hours.
+But wait— it gets even crazier— as Harry’s boss says, “I want you there yesterday!”
+I don’t care what unlimited budget the CIA. has at its disposal you can’t just whip up a gadget-laden supercar, or a functional flying Condorman suit, in a couple of hours.

-Things get even dumber when we see that Woody has barely a clue as to how to operate said super-car, which makes sense considering they had no time to build this thing, and definitely not enough time to give Woody a proper briefing.
-We see him randomly hitting buttons labeled with such helpful words as “Mode,” “Enter,” and “Clear,” as well as the letters A B & C, and a number pad, yet his indiscriminate pressing of these button launches missiles, activates lasers and flamethrowers—all right in the nick of time.
-It was at this point I suspected that Woody’s crash into the River Seine actually landed him in a Parisian hospital and all this spy stuff is a coma-induced dream.
+Things get even dumber when we see that Woody has barely a clue as to how to operate said super-car, which makes sense considering they had no time to build this thing let alone test drive the thing, and they definitely didn’t have enough time to give Woody a proper briefing.
+We see him randomly hitting buttons labelled with such helpful words as “Mode” “Enter” and “Clear” as well as the letters A B & C and of course a number pad.
+Yet this indiscriminate pressing of buttons launches missiles, and activates lasers and flamethrowers—all right in the nick of time.
+It was at this point I suspected that Woody’s crash into the River Seine had actually landed him in a Parisian hospital and all this spy stuff was a coma-induced dream.

 The villains of this piece are also about as threatening as Boris and Natasha from The Rocky and Bullwinkle Show.
-We have Sergei Krokov (Oliver Reed) as Natalia’s KGB handler—the man who wants her back and Woody dead; and the one-eyed Russian killer Morovich (Jean-Pierre Kalfon) sent out by Krokov to stop the defection—apparently a notorious killer whose very name drives people into their homes to bolt their doors and close their shutters.
-But when he loses repeatedly to Woody, one must assume his reputation is based on his creepy silver eye, and not any actual talent for killing.
+We have Sergei Krokov (Oliver Reed) as Natalia’s KGB handler—the man who wants her back and Woody dead, then we have the one-eyed Russian killer Morovich (Jean-Pierre Kalfon) sent out by Krokov to stop the defection—apparently, a notorious killer whose very name drives people into their homes to bolt their doors and close their shutters.
+But the fact that he loses repeatedly when up against Woody, we must assume that his reputation was based on his creepy silver eye and not any actual talent for killing.

-Note: His death in a fiery crash because of a lack of depth perception is the one clever thing this movie offers.
+Note: His death in a fiery crash due to his lack of depth perception is the one clever thing this movie offers.

-Condorman does have a couple of action set pieces that a viewer can find entertaining: the precision driving team that works for Morovich are fairly impressive, and the big finale boat chase/laser battle is kind of fun, but as this film is an action-spy comedy, it does lend itself to being compared to the Bond films—and nothing we see in Condorman compares favorably to its big brother.
-Then there is the problem with Michael Crawford and Barbara Carrera having absolutely no screen chemistry; in fact, she has better chemistry on screen with Oliver Reed, the jackass who actually threatened to throw her out of a helicopter to get the “proper” reaction from his co-star.
+Condorman does have a couple of action set pieces that a viewer can find entertaining, the precision driving team that works for Morovich is fairly impressive, and the big finale boat chase/laser battle is kind of fun, but as this film is an action-spy comedy it does lend itself to being compared to the Bond films—and nothing we see in Condorman compares favourably to its big brother.
+Then there is the problem with Michael Crawford and Barbara Carrera having absolutely no screen chemistry together, in fact, she has better chemistry on screen with Oliver Reed, the jackass who actually threatened to throw her out of a helicopter to get the “proper” reaction from his co-star.

-The film’s major fault is that director Charles Jarrott fails to generate any kind of kinetic energy to hold the script together; not only is the pacing limpid, but the comedy element often falls flatter than a Dead Sea pancake and so it comes across as deathly dull.
-Kids of the early 80s may have got a kick out of the two times Woody dons the Condorman costume, but any modern kid can catch ten times that kind of thing on Netflix or even basic cable, so there is nothing in Condorman to really recommend to anybody not seeking a boost of nostalgia.
+The film’s major fault is that director Charles Jarrott failed to generate any kind of kinetic energy to hold the script together, not only is the pacing limpid but the comedic elements often fall flatter than a Dead Sea pancake, and thus the whole affair comes across as deathly dull.
+Kids of the early 80s may have got a kick out of the two times Woody dons the Condorman costume – it is an amazing outfit – but any modern kid could catch ten to twenty better examples of such things on Netflix or even basic cable, so there is nothing in Condorman to really recommend to anybody not seeking a boost of nostalgia.

 • When Woody takes his first flight off the Eiffel Tower he makes the classic Goofy yell of “Ya-hoo-hoo-hoo-hooey!”
 Was this in case we forgot we were watching a Disney flick?

-• Harry makes a nice Three Days of the Condor joke, thus providing my one and only laugh during my viewing.
+• Harry makes a nice Three Days of the Condor joke, thus providing the only laugh during my viewing of this film.

 • After each failure, Morovich reports back to Krokov in person, but with all that travelling back and forth shouldn’t that have given Woody and Natalia time to reach safety?